Polterino/polterino.github.io/README.md

         "correctAnswer": 3,
         "image": "path to img",
-        "motivation": "reason why selected answer is correct", "motivation_image":"path_to_img explaining better the motivation",
+        "motivation": "reason why selected answer is correct", "motivation_image":"path_to_img explaining the motivation in a better way", "verified": 1
-        "verified": 1
     },
     {